 - The student provides a copy of the Accommodation Letter to each individual facilitating their accommodations (ie: professor) and is responsible for discussing their approved accommodations.

 - Renewal of Accommodation Letters: Accommodation Letters must be renewed each semester in order for the accommodations to be valid in that semester’s courses.
-To renew an Accommodation Letter the student should fill out this online form, call, or stop by SAS to request their letters.
+To renew an Accommodation Letter the student should fill out the online Renew My Accommodation Letter form, email, call, or stop by SAS to request their letters.
 Renewed letters are available within 1-2 business days.

 It is the expectation of Delaware State University and Student Accessibility Services that the student maintains contact with the Coordinator of SAS and remains actively involved in the accommodation process throughout the semester.
 Any questions or concerns regarding accommodations should be communicated to SAS as soon as possible and additional appointments made if appropriate.